Cinderella Gets It On!

 "Cinderella Gets It On!" is a musical comedy sketch featured on the 12th episode of the 9th season of The Carol Burnett Show.
-It originally aired in the United States on CBS on November 29, 1975, and is an adaptation of Charles Perrault's folk tale Cinderella that is set in the 70's disco era.
+It originally aired in the United States on CBS on November 29, 1975, and is an adaptation of Charles Perrault's folk tale Cinderella that is set in the 1970s disco era.
 The sketch was written by Gary Belkin and Roger Beatty and featured music composed by Arthur Malvin.
 The sketch was directed by Dave Powers.